Sprained ankles are among the most common injuries seen in healthcare provider's offices and emergency departments every day.

-If you think you've sprained your ankle, see your health care provider.
-Although in many cases X-rays are not necessary, your health care provider may decide that you need one to make sure you do not have a fracture and to determine a treatment plan.
+If you think you've sprained your ankle, see your healthcare provider.
+Although in many cases X-rays are not necessary, your healthcare provider may decide that you need 1 to make sure you do not have a fracture and to determine a treatment plan.

 Frequent sprains can lead to arthritis, tendon injury, and an ankle that gives way easily.

 Use the RICE method (rest, ice, compression, and elevation).

 Let the ankle bear weight as best you can, using crutches.

 Move the ankle a bit with your healthcare provider's guidance.